5 Money Mistakes I See People Make in Their 20s

 Lifestyle inflation is the silent killer of wealth building.
 It's not that you shouldn't enjoy your money.
 You absolutely should.
 But if 100% of every raise goes to living expenses, you're running on a treadmill that speeds up every time you do.

-Having No Emergency Fund
+Why Is Having No Emergency Fund So Dangerous?

 Nobody posts about their emergency fund on social media.
 But here's what happens without one: every unexpected expense — a car repair, a medical bill, a sudden job loss — becomes debt.
 And that debt comes with interest.
 And that interest compounds against you.